rhvdbergh/rhvdbergh.github.io/_posts/2019-05-06---Filter-Arrays-for-Unique-Values.md

   - 'Duplicates'
   - 'Unique Values'
   - '.includes()'
-description: 'Ever needed to remove all the duplicates from an `Array` in JavaScript?
+excerpt: 'Ever needed to remove all the duplicates from an `Array` in JavaScript?
 Well, there is a hard way, an easy way, and an elegant way.'
 ---

 ## The Problem